aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsm-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLT via Java or Online App" h2="On Premise Java API to export PPSM to XLT without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to create, manipulate, convert and render a wide range of file formats.
+It provides a powerful set of APIs to work with Microsoft Office and other popular file formats.
+With Aspose.Total for Java, you can easily convert PPSM file to XLT in two simple steps.

+The first step is to export PPSM to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate and convert presentations in various formats.
+It supports a wide range of features such as creating, editing and converting presentations, adding text, shapes, images, audio and video to presentations, and more.
+With Aspose.Slides for Java, you can easily export PPSM to HTML.

+The second step is to convert HTML to XLT using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate and convert spreadsheets in various formats.
+It supports a wide range of features such as creating, editing and converting spreadsheets, adding formulas, charts, images, and more.
+With Aspose.Cells for Java, you can easily convert HTML to XLT.

-You can convert PPSM file to XLT via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPSM to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLT.
+In conclusion, Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert PPSM file to XLT in two simple steps.
+With Aspose.Slides for Java, you can export PPSM to HTML and with Aspose.Cells for Java, you can convert HTML to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}